Monday, October 27, 2025

 What do you choose?
 Do you go for a walk instead of doing the dishes?
 Do you appreciate the fullness of your life instead of focusing on what you lack?
 Do you love yourself as much as you love others?

 The last few months, life came at me full force.
 Events challenged my sense of self and direction.
 I found myself snapping at people I love, cancelling plans, lying awake replaying conversations.
 When any aspect of life draws disproportionate energy, something gets shortchanged.
-That's when I realized what I was missing:
+That's when I realized what was missing:

 Grace.